eldstal/pixel/README.md

 ## Hardware requirements

 It works on a Raspberry Pi but it is no fun.
 Every x86 dual-core with a little bit of graphics power (for 2D SDL) should work.
 On an Core i3-4010U you can easily utilize 1 GBit Nic on --connections_max 1000.
 On large events 10 GBit fiber and a few more CPU-Cores are even more fun.
+1 Thread per CPU-Core seems to be good.

 ## Features
 - Multithreaded